 This fiscal year NAMI continues to be focused on six strategic goals:

-Goal 1: Ensure access to education and support throughout Minnesota.
+1. Ensure access to mental health education and support to people throughout the state.

-Goal 3: Work with providers and professionals who touch the lives of people living with mental illnesses and their families.
+3. Work with providers and professionals who touch the lives of people living with mental illnesses.

-Goal 4: Ensure that all people living with mental illnesses and their families in Minnesota have access to a NAMI Minnesota affiliate that meets NAMI standards.
+4. Ensure that all people living with mental illnesses in Minnesota have access to an affiliate.